New York school bus crash leaves 12 hurt, 4 critically

 NEW WINDSOR, Orange County (WABC) -- Four people were critically injured and eight others seriously hurt in a school bus crash in New York Wednesday morning.

-It happened just before 9 a.m. at Little Britain and Beattie Roads in New Windsor.
+It happened just before 8:30 a.m. on Route 207, at Little Britain and Beattie roads, in New Windsor and involved a Little Britain Elementary School bus and work truck.

+Washingtonville School District spokesperson Nancy Kriz said local emergency services and district personnel quickly reported to the scene, and all parents have been notified.

+Also Read: School bus company allegedly covered up unqualified drivers, unsafe buses

-It is unclear at this point how many of the victims are students or the severity of their injuries.
+It is unclear at this point how many of the victims are students or the severity of their injuries, but Kriz said those requiring further medical attention were taken to a local hospital.

-It is also unknown to which school the students were being transported.
+The cause of the crash is unknown, and the investigation is active and ongoing.

 This is breaking news, and more information will be posted as it becomes available.